killerwolf/image-resizer/README.md

     # For Windows
     $ vagrant plugin install vagrant-windows

-Now you are ready to provision with:
+Now you are ready to provision your Virtual Machine, run:

     $ vagrant up